 While not technically 100% from Japan, Nyan Cat, also known as Pop Tart Cat, is an 8-bit animation depicting a cat with the body of a cherry pop tart flying through outer space in a repeating loop.
 The animation and music were separately produced by different artists but it wasn’t until they were combined together that it really took off:

-I hope you’ve enjoyed this short trip from the top to the bottom of Japanese artistic endeavors, hope you’ve not been too badly shocked!
+I hope you’ve enjoyed this short trip from the top to the bottom of Japanese artistic endeavours, hope you’ve not been too badly shocked!